 - We can track the people who were served an ad, then showed up at the store

 - Then we can optimize the campaign, with the data, and improve it over time

 This is a home run for any brick and mortar business, especially one with strong local competitors.
+And exactly how Geofencing helps businesses increase sales.
 This also runs along the lines of event targeting, but that’s another video.

 One thing you will run into.

 100,000 IMPRESSIONS = AUDIENCE SIZE OF 800- 1000 PEOPLE

 Let’s start here.
 Impressions determine audience size.
 100,000 impressions will cover between 800-1000 people.
 Remember, we are serving someone an ad 3-5 times a day depending on the frequency you set.